briansdenny/briandenny.net-dev/content/publication/conference-paper/index.md

 # Summary.
 An optional shortened abstract.
-summary: Keynote speech to Whatfix User Group on the many successes resulting from Consensus Cloud Solutions, Inc's partnership with Whatfix, as well as the many lessons learned
+summary: Keynote speech to Whatfix User Group on the many successes and lessons stemming from Consensus' partnership with Whatfix

 tags: